Taste of the Wild vs Diamond Naturals: Remarkable Expert Review

 Diamond Naturals is just as simple to find.
 It’s sold at Tractor Supply Co., Chewy, Amazon, and many local pet stores that carry quality but affordable food.
 I’ve noticed that Diamond Naturals often costs a little less per pound.
 That helps a lot if you have a large breed or more than one dog to feed.

 If you like shopping in person, always check the bag’s freshness date and condition.
 I once found a bag that seemed a bit stale after sitting on a shelf too long.
-Since then, I always look at the packaging date printed near the barcode.
+Since then, I have always looked at the packaging date printed near the barcode.
 It’s a small habit that saves headaches later.

 Both brands also have handy store locators on their websites.
 I love that feature.
 It makes life easier when you’re in a hurry or just want to find the closest retailer.